Here+ RTK GPS¶

-A smaller GPS (also known as the “base station”) labelled “here+” is also included along with it’s external antenna.
+A smaller GPS (also known as the “base station”) labelled “here+” is also included along with its external antenna.
 This GPS is connected to the ground station PC using the supplied USB cable.

 Installing the Drivers¶

-Windows 10 users (and perhaps others) will need to download and install the u-blox GNSS Standard Driver for Windows, v18.104.22.168.
+Windows 10 users (and perhaps others) will need to download and install the u-blox GNSS Standard Driver for Windows, v22.214.171.124.

 If this link is broken you may find a newer version is available under the “Driver” section of this ublox page.

-When first installed, the device may show up in the “sensors” catagory in device manager.
+When first installed, the device may show up in the “sensors” category in device manager.
 If this happens, please right click on it and “update driver” select “Browse my computer for driver software” then select “Let me pick from a list of devices” the next screen will show a list of possible drivers.
 Select..
 “USB Serial Device” Select next and finish.